 IRB approval or exemption is required before you can begin human subjects research.
 There are four IRBs at UW-Madison, the IRB of ICTR partner Marshfield Clinic, and a Wisconsin IRB consortium.
 Check below for the appropriate IRB for your study.

 - Health Sciences IRB reviews research protocols involving medical interventions or procedures where medical expertise is required for evaluation.
 The HS-IRB contracts with the Western IRB to review most industry-sponsored research: see http://www.grad.wisc.edu/research/hrpp/hsirbs/wirb.html.

 - Minimal Risk IRB reviews primarily research protocols that present minimal risk to subjects and that involve medical interventions or procedures, including medical records research and tissue banking.

-- Social and Behavioral Sciences IRB reviews social, behavioral, and non-medical health research.
+- Education and Social/Behavioral Sciences IRB reviews educational social, behavioral, and non-medical health research.

 - Marshfield Clinic IRB should be used for investigators based at Marshfield Clinic or using participants or Marshfield Clinic facilities or databases.

 - Wisconsin IRB Consortium may allow reciprocal deferral for multi-center protocols among the four IRBs of its members institutions: Aurora Health Care, Milwaukee; Marshfield Clinic; Medical College of Wisconsin, Milwaukee; University of Wisconsin-Madison.

 The ICTR IND/IDE Consultation Service offers expertise, resources, and consultation for investigators needing to interact with the U.S. Food and Drug Administration (FDA).
 Managing communications with the FDA can often be complex and daunting.
 Our regulatory experts specialize in helping investigators prepare for FDA interactions and submissions.